top of page

 Carelessness

-Neglecting minor injuries can lead to more serious ones over time.
-Seeking medical attention early on can help diagnose and treat overuse injuries, such as tendinitis and fractures, before they worsen.
-It's essential to take proper precautions and avoid carelessness to minimise the risk of injury and promote overall health and well-being.
+Ignoring minor injuries can result in more serious issues over time.
+Seeking medical attention early can help diagnose and treat overuse injuries, such as tendinitis and fractures before they escalate.
+It is crucial to take appropriate precautions and avoid negligence to minimize the risk of injury and promote overall health and well-being.

 Being overweight